megafinz/ViesVatCheckerBot/readme.md

    - `HTTP_API_TOKEN` is the auth code of **HttpApi** function.
    - Note that you can retrieve the URL with code by selecting "Copy Function URL" in the context menu of a specific deployed function (e.g. `https://{your-project-name}.azurewebsites.net/api/httpapi?code={http-api-function-auth-code}`).
    - `MAX_PENDING_APP_NUMBERS_PER_USER` should be self-explanatory.
+   - `VAT_NUMBER_EXPIRATION_DAYS` defines a period after which VAT number should stop being monitored (to handle the case when it never becomes valid).

 # Why Does It Do That?